 Usage statistics or patterns obtained from tracking the level and range of interest in the SCIS website are collected in order to improve the SCIS services or develop new services.
 This information will be connected to a SCIS user’s profile but will be de-identified prior to any use in reports.

-How does ESA collect your personal data?
+2. How does ESA collect your personal information?

 - register on the SCIS website;

 - browse, make an enquiry or otherwise interact with the SCIS website.

 Sometimes ESA collects your personal information from a third party.
 For example, ESA may collect your personal information from your library management system vendors in order to help resolve a technical issue, or from your Government education authority to set up a SCIS subscription on your behalf.

 3.1 Remaining anonymous or using a pseudonym: are you required to provide personal information?

 Where it is not impractical or unlawful, you may interact with ESA without identifying yourself or using a pseudonym.
 As a general principle, you provide ESA with your personal information voluntarily and there are generally no detrimental effects for you if you choose not to consent or to provide personal information.
 However, there are circumstances in which ESA cannot take action without certain of your personal information.
 For example: personal information is required to provide you with access to specific web offerings or newsletters.
 In these cases, it will not be possible for ESA to provide you with what you request without the relevant personal information and ESA will notify you accordingly.